Lezgend/SimpleSocket-TCP-TransferFile/README.md

 python tfClient.py
 ```

-After that, you have to give the input for it.
+After that, you have to give some input on it.
 ```
 What File do you need, please enter the name: rose.png Enter file name to save requested file: getRose.png
 ```

-THAT'S IT!
-EASY?
+<b>THAT'S IT!
+EASY?</b>